Immigration Law Concentration

 “It was international human rights law with a different spin,” she says.
 “I worked with individuals who had left their countries, and I saw how the law and their human rights were tied together.
 To see that vulnerability and their reliance on the law, that’s what attracted me.
 I just knew I had to practice immigration law.”

-After graduation, Desai will be working as a legal associate for Attorney Jason Giannetti, a solo immigration law practitioner in Brookline, Massachusetts.
+After graduation, Desai began working as a legal associate for Attorney Jason Giannetti, a solo immigration law practitioner in Brookline, Massachusetts.